hapax/hapax.github.io/assets/donut.md

 [Transglobe Expedition](https://en.wikipedia.org/wiki/Transglobe_Expedition)
 completed the first longitudinal circumnavigation by ground transport (i.e. no planes).
-So, if we draw latitude and longitude on a rectangle, it seems the earth has *periodic boundary* conditions.
+So, if we draw latitude and longitude on a rectangle (the Mercator projection), it seems the earth has *periodic boundary* conditions.

 There are two possibilities consistent with these expeditions.